 Instructions:

-- Preheat the oven to 350 degrees and line two baking sheets with silicone baking mats.
+- Preheat the oven to 350 degrees and line two baking sheets with parchment paper.
 Set aside.

-- Combine the flour, corn starch, baking powder, and salt in a medium-sized mixing bowl.
+- In a medium-sized bowl, whisk together the flour, corn starch, baking powder, and salt.
 Set aside.

 - In the bowl of an electric stand mixer using the paddle attachment, cream together the butter and sugar on medium-high speed until fully combined and creamy (about 2-3 minutes).
 Add the egg, lemon juice, lemon zest, and vanilla extract and mix on medium speed until fully combined.
 Scrape down the sides of the bowl as needed.